5 Ways to Thank Your Customers

 November 11, 2016

 Customers are the heart of your business.

 Without them, your business will fail – end of story.

-But, it’s not just getting customers that sustains your business – it’s retaining them that truly takes your business to the next level.
+But, it’s not just getting customers that sustain your business – it’s retaining them that truly takes your business to the next level.

 Don’t think so?
-Check out just a few of the numbers around customer retention:
+Check out just a few of the numbers on customer retention:

 - It is approximately 50% easier to sell to existing customers than to brand new prospects.

 - 20% of your existing customer base accounts for 80% of your company’s future revenue.